 3. Peek.
 A lot.
 Once the leather has been baking for about two hours, start checking it every 15 minutes or so.
 Depending on your oven and the thickness of your mixture, the total baking time may be more than three hours.
 The leather is ready when it still feels a little tacky but doesn’t come off on your finger when you touch it.

 4. Don’t expect perfection.
 Some batches turn out better than others.
 Sometimes you’ll have a thick spot that just won’t dry.
 That’s okay.
 There’s a reason homemade leathers don’t look like the boxed kind, but in my book, that’s a trade-off worth making!

-- Bake for 2-4 hours, checking frequently.
+Bake for 2-4 hours, checking frequently.
 The fruit leather is done when it’s sticky but doesn’t come off on your finger when lightly touched.
-Remove from oven and let cool.
+The edges will dry out first and you can remove those with a pizza cutter partway through baking and continue to bake the rest.
+When everything is dried out, remove from oven and let cool.

 Disclosures: I’m happy to be working with Grapes from California as a Blogger Ambassador.
 I am compensated for my time.
 All opinions expressed are my own.
 This post may contain affiliate links.
 If you purchase a product through this link, your cost will be the same, but I will receive a small commission to help with operating costs of this blog.
 Thanks for your support!